htquangg/aimports/README.md

 ## <a name='Examples'></a>Examples

 ### <a name='ExampleCLIusage'></a>Example CLI usage
-*`openshift-goimports` will try to automatically determine the module using the `go.mod` file, if present, at the provided path location.*
+*`aimports` will try to automatically determine the module using the `go.mod` file, if present, at the provided path location.*

 ```
 # Basic usage, command executed against current directory
-$ openshift-goimports
+$ aimports

 # Basic usage with command executed in provided directory
-$ openshift-goimports --module github.com/example-org/example-repo --path ~/go/src/example-org/example-repo
+$ aimports --module github.com/example-org/example-repo --path ~/go/src/example-org/example-repo
 ```

 ### <a name='Examplehacktools.gofile'></a>Example hack/tools.go file
-This file will ensure that the `github.com/openshift-eng/openshift-goimports` repo is vendored into your project.
+This file will ensure that the `github.com/htquangg/aimports` repo is vendored into your project.
 ```
 //go:build tools
 // +build tools